-We take great pride in our history, particularly our alumna Margaret Thatcher (née Roberts) who was Head Girl in 1942-43.
-The historic centre of the school has been maintained and retains its impressive façade, as does the Sixth Form centre in Harrowby House.
-We have continually expanded the site, most recently with the new Creative and Expressive Arts Centre opened in May 2014, and now accommodate just under 1200 girls.
+We take great pride in our history, particularly former students Margaret Thatcher, Britain's first female Prime Minister, who was Head Girl in 1942-43, and, more recently, Shona McCallin, hockey gold medallist at the 2016 Rio Olympics.
+The historic centre of the school has been maintained and retains its impressive facade, as does the Sixth Form centre in Harrowby House with the school now accommodating 1200 pupils.

 The staff continually strive to bring out the best in the girls, both academically and through a wide range of extra-curricular activities.
-We have exchange programmes in place with French, German, Spanish and Japanese schools; offer regular Duke of Edinburgh expeditions; regularly compete at national level in a diverse range of pursuits from Water Polo to Bar Mock Trials; and present regular musical, choral and dramatic presentations throughout the year.
-Many of our students perform in sport at county, regional, national and some at international level; indeed, barely a weekend goes by where we are not competing in a sports fixture.
+We have exchange programmes in place with French, German, and Japanese schools; offer Duke of Edinburgh expeditions; regularly compete at national level in a diverse range of pursuits from Water Polo to Bar Mock Trials; and present regular musical, choral and dramatic presentations throughout the year.
+Many of our pupils perform in sport at county, regional, national and some at international level; indeed, barely a weekend goes by where our students are not competing in a sports fixture somewhere.

 This breadth of life experience is the finest gift we have to offer your daughter, and we are privileged to be in a position to do so.
 If you have any questions or require further information please do not hesitate to contact ushere at school.

 We do offer places throughout the year, when they become available and when it is appropriate to do so.

 James Fuller - Headteacher